tytydraco/yessleep/out/The_Endless_Sky_of_Eyes.md

 How was I supposed to go throughout my daily routine normally knowing what awaits me on the other side?

 I checked my phone and saw the time.
 Only an hour had passed, I hadn't been there for long.
-While my time in that place was very limited, it was enough to permanently scare me.
+While my time in that place was very limited, it was enough to permanently scar me.
 At first I tried to tell myself it was just a nightmare, but when I searched my apartment, I found Damien's fedora still sitting on my coat rack.

 That was enough for me to push those thoughts out of my head.